rpdelaney/l4d2-tourney-rules/rules.md

 must be submitted to a tournament director on request.

 ######5.7.2 How-to record demos
-To record a demo, open the console and type “record <demoname>”.
+To record a demo, open the console and type `record <demoname>`.
 It is not necessary to re-record after a map change, but it is necessary to re-record after disconnecting from the server for any reason.

 ######5.7.3 Screenshots are mandatory
+Each team is allowed up to one (1) pause per round to request screenshots.

 Each competitor must take a screenshot whenever asked by anyone in the server.

-Each team is allowed up to one (1) pause per round to request screenshots.

 ######5.7.4 Privacy
 Competitors are never required to provide demos or screenshots to